neilivanorencia/fizzi-sparkles/README.md

 - The typefaces used in this project, `Alpino` and `Switzer`, are provided by **[Fontshare](https://www.fontshare.com/)**, an initiative by the **Indian Type Foundry (ITF)**.
 Their fonts were played a large role to the site's unique design.
 - The entire visual concept, design language, 3D soda can model, and can label textures originate from a **[Figma Community File](https://www.figma.com/community/file/1408225426877500890)** created by **Prismic**.

+## 🤝 Contribution

+This project is intended as a personal web project to learn and improve my personal skills when it comes to web development.
+But if you would like to suggest improvements or modifications, feel free to fork the repository and submit a pull request.

+## 📄 License

+Distributed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+See `LICENSE` for more information.